2020 Delhi riots: Delhi Police

-The Delhi Police's ability to maintain the law and order and bring the peace back in riot-affected areas has been questioned by multiple sources.
-The police took no action even though present when the violence resulted in murders.
-They remained lax in deploying policemen on 23 February, when multiple intelligence reports requested more forces to prevent the tense situation (created by Mishra's speech) from escalating further.
+The Delhi Police's ability to maintain law and order and bring the peace back in riot-affected areas was questioned by multiple sources.
+The police took no action even though they were present when the violence escalated to murder.
+They remained lax in deploying policemen on 23 February, when multiple intelligence reports requested more forces to prevent the tense situation —created by Mishra's speech— from escalating further.
 Victims of the riot reported that the police did not respond promptly when called, claiming that the officers were busy.
-Other reports also suggested that the police encouraged rioters and physically attacked residents of riot-affected areas, going on to shoot people randomly.
-The police, however, denied these assertions.
+Other reports suggested that the police encouraged rioters and physically attacked residents of riot-affected areas, going on to shoot people randomly.
+The police deny these assertions.

-A video shared on social media on 26 February showed a group of men being assaulted by the police as they lay on the ground, forcibly singing the national anthem of India and "Vande Mataram" on the demands of the policemen.
+A video shared on social media on 26 February showed a group of men being assaulted by the police as they lay on the ground, forcibly singing the national anthem of India and Vande Mataram on the demands of the policemen.
 The families of the men claimed that they were detained in the lockup for two days and beaten further.
 One of them, Mohammad Faizan, was admitted in the neurosurgery wing of LNJP Hospital and died on 29 February from critical gunshot wounds.
 Another was reported to have suffered serious injuries.

-The lack of the police's prompt response may be attributed to the large police force deployed to line the roads for the visit of the United States President Donald Trump.
+The lack of prompt response by the police may be attributed to the large police force deployed to line the roads for the visit of the United States President Donald Trump on 24 and 25 February.
 The police had reportedly informed the Ministry of Home Affairs of the shortfall of policeman available for immediately controlling the violence, but this was denied by the Ministry.

 When the Delhi High Court bench, on 27 February, ordered the Delhi Police to file FIRs against the people whose speeches triggered the riots, the police and the government remarked that they had consciously not done so, citing that arresting them would not restore immediate peace.
 They further informed the court that they would need more time to investigate the matter.

 When a team of lawyers visited Jagatpuri police station to visit the anti-CAA protestors detained by the police, they were reportedly abused by police personnel.
 The lawyers then wrote to the Delhi commissioner of police, demanding action against the officer who assaulted them.